-For better or worse, the bonds give efficient access -- pure exposure -- to the Chinese renminbi.
-If left to pure market forces, the currency should appreciate versus the U.S. dollar.
-The renminbi, however, is not left to pure market forces.
+For better or worse, the bonds give efficient access–pure exposure–to the Chinese renminbi.
+If left to pure market forces, the currency should appreciate vs. the U.S. dollar.
+But the renminbi is not left to pure market forces.

 If you purchase DSUM you obtain a 3.3 percent cash yield on the ETF.
-On an absolute basis, this yield compares favorably versus many Treasury, investment grade and some municipal bonds, and compares very favorably on a duration relative basis.
-For a negligible 0.2 percent more yield in LQD, you are exposing yourself to about three times the interest rate risk!
+On an absolute basis, this yield compares favorably versus many Treasury, investment grade, and some municipal bonds, and compares very favorably on a duration relative basis.
+For a negligible 0.2 percent more yield in LQD, you are exposing yourself to about 3 times the interest rate risk!

 The lower interest rates go, the more attractive these bonds become versus their U.S. counterparts.

-Eric Mancini is the Director of Investment Research at Traphagen Financial Group (www.tfgllc.com), which is located in northern New Jersey.
+Eric Mancini is Director of Investment Research at Traphagen Financial Group (www.tfgllc.com) which is located in Northern New Jersey.
 Over the past year Traphagen Financial Group has incorporated Chinese investment grade bonds along with its traditional U.S. investment grade allocation.